Dream Chronicles: Faye's Journey

 Faye is living in a tree house as Brenna, having lost all her memories of her previous adventures.
 Images of a strange man, a little girl, and an evil woman often appear in her dreams and frustrate Brenna.
 One day, waking up from a dream like this, Brenna finds a crystal ball in which a man - just like in her dreams - appears to urge her to find a girl named Lyra.
-Bewildered, Brenna listens to the strange man's advice as she says she can trust him.
+Bewildered, Brenna listens to the strange man's advice and she says she can trust him.
 Brenna is led to a strange house owned by an herbalist through a magical nexus gateway.
 After concocting a memory recovery potion, Brenna finally remembers everything: herself Faye, her husband Fidget, her missing daughter Lyra, and her rival Lilith, the Fairy Queen of Dreams.
 Faye quickly goes to rescue her daughter, following clues left to her by someone unknown.
 She learns that Lilith is hiding in a retreat beneath the sea.
 As Faye feels closer to Lyra, she knows that she must continue.
 After going under the sea, traveling through many strange rooms and two labyrinths, Faye arrives at Lilith's retreat and meets her.
 Faye demands to know where Lyra is.
 Lilith calmly tells Faye that the Dream Librarian has abducted Lyra, believing her to be the Chosen Child of prophecy.
 This prophecy states that a half-fairy, half-mortal child will replace the missing Fairy Lord.
 Lilith reveals that she has been the one guiding Faye all along and that she refuses to accept Lyra as her Fairy Lord.
-Suddenly, strangely, Lilith offers to help Faye bring Lyra back.
-Aware that Lilith has her own "selfish interests at heart," Faye still accepts her help.
+Suddenly, Lilith offers to help Faye bring Lyra back.
+Aware that Lilith has her own "selfish interests at heart", Faye still accepts her help.
 Going back to the Enchanted Tree, Faye takes Lyra's teddy bear and brings Lyra back to her home in Wish.
 Faye's family is finally reunited.
 A new life has already opened for them.
 Faye says these fairy adventures will haunt her dreams forever.
-One thing she didn't know is that Lilith was pregnant.
-And no one knows exactly what Lilith is up to.
+One thing she didn't know is that Lilith was pregnant and no one knows exactly what Lilith is up to.